 You Asked, I Answered

-Is this sheet pan salmon recipe gluten-free?
-Dairy-free?
+Is this sheet pan salmon recipe gluten-free or dairy-free?

 What temperature should salmon be cooked to?